rust-lang/reference/src/types/impl-trait.md

 }
 ```

-We can now return closures by value, just like any other type!
+It is now possible to return closures by value, just like any other type.

 ## More details